sammyarno/sayurbox-test/README.md

 # Personal Project

-This project is a personal project for `Frontend Engineer` in Ajaib.
+This project is a personal project for `Frontend Engineer` for Sayurbox.
 This project features are:

 - [x] Get data from API and porting to usable table data
 - [x] Check user detail